bambruysk/bambruysk/README.md

 - 👋 Hi, I’m @bambruysk.
 Aleksandr Folomkin
 - 👀 I’m interested in FPGA design, Golang, Python and more.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Rust, compilers
-- 💞️ I’m looking to collaborate on interesting project for
+- 💞️ I’m looking to collaborate on interesting project for EduTech, FinTech, HighLoad
 - 📫 How to reach me
 Telegram @aleksandr_folomkin